 Advent in Zagreb has been voted the "best Christmas market destination" by users of travel portal European Best Destinations for two years running.
 Based on the streets surrounding Jelacic Square, the numerous attractions on offer include an ice rink, live ice sculpture carvings, pop-up bars, street food stands and outdoor music stages.

 There's even an area dedicated to "fooling around"( or "fuliranje" where revelers can dance in the street and eat and drink to their heart's content.
+This year's event runs from November 30 to January 7.

 What makes it special: